D2-mods/D2-Mira/d2-mira/readme.txt

 --

 Updates:

+v4.16
+- bg1 (classic): fixed installer error that could occur because I didn't test it without baldurdash and dudleyville fixes.
+My test setup includes these by default.
+This mod will now install without error on an unmodded original BG1.

 v4.15
 - minor editing or rewording of some of the dialogue.
 Cut down the length of some of the initial response options.